elkaadka/Memory/README.md

    ```
        $usage = MemoryUsage::lap();
     ```
-   where $duration is in milliseconds

- - If you want the memory used between this lap and the last one, send true as a parameter:
+ - If you want the memory used between this lap and the last one, send the following constant as a parameter:
    ```
        $usage = MemoryUsage::lap(MemoryUsage::FROM_LAST_LAP);
     ```